sgmurphy/wordpress-plugins/wp-responsive-menu/readme.txt

 [youtube https://www.youtube.com/watch?v=6_XqAfZoRJ8]

 = Important Notes =
-[Upgrade to PRO](http://magnigenie.com/wp-responsive-menu-pro/) to avail better support and unrestricted access to WP Responsive Menu.
+[Upgrade to PRO](https://www.magnigenie.com/downloads/wp-responsive-menu-pro/) to avail better support and unrestricted access to WP Responsive Menu.

 If you have any suggestions for a new plugin, feel free to email us at info@magnigenie.com.

-[Click here](https://www.magnigenie.com/wp-responsive-menu-mobile-menu-plugin-wordpress/) to check the demo for free and pro versions.

 == Installation ==
 1. Go to your admin area and select Plugins -> Add new from the menu.